-By default, the time-to-live is specified in seconds, and the time.time() function is used to retrieve the current time.
+By default, the time-to-live is specified in seconds and time.monotonic() is used to retrieve the current time.
+If time.monotonic() is not available, e.g. when running Python 2.7, time.time() will be used.
 A custom timer function can be supplied if needed.